-For students coming to the EVEN Program from an engineering degree at another institution, an initial transfer credit evaluation is performed by the University Admissions Office using the official transcript from the previous institution).
+Students transferring from another university or community college can find information on the College of Engineering and Applied Science website (http://ecadw.colorado.edu/engineering/prospective/transfer\students.htm).
+An initial and official transfer credit evaluation is performed by the University Admissions Office using the transcript from the previous institution.
 Courses in which the student received a grade lower than a C- will not be accepted by the Admissions Office.